Stock Checker

 If you are looking at buying a high-end sim rig, you will often be presented with a choice of racing wheel mounting options.
 If you’re using a direct drive racing wheel, this will often be front-mounted or side-mounted.

-As you grow as a sim racer, over time you may wish to add more elements to your sim rig.
+As you grow as a sim racer, over time you may wish to add more elements to your sim racing cockpit.
 These could include a mount for a shifter, keyboard tray or monitor.
 It is hard to account for this when purchasing a sim rig, but try to keep an eye out for the potential to upgrade over time.

 Many sim rigs will show you which accessories can be added, and some will push you to purchase these extra items when buying your sim rig.
 Don’t worry about buying the additional accessories right away, but do keep in mind which accessories are available.